 - Written IPM Program.
 Having a signed contract between you and your pest control provider will no longer suffice.
 Auditors want to see a detailed IPM program and risk assessment plan that include everything from the scope of service to the defined roles and responsibilities you and your pest management provider share.

 - Documentation.
 Proper documentation helps prove your facility is compliant with audit requirements.
-Your records should be detailed and current on program activity from general service contracts and liability insurance to pest sighting logs, monitoring devices and service reports.
+Your records should be detailed and current on program activity, capturing everything from general service contracts and liability insurance to pest sighting logs, monitoring devices, service reports and everything featured in our complete documentation checklist.

 - Modification.
 Observe pest activity monthly and work closely with your pest management professional during each visit to make improvements to your IPM plan as necessary.